1:1 The beginning of the Gospel of Jesus Christ, the Son of God.

 13:24-25 “But in those days, after that suffering, the sun will be darkened; and the moon will not give its light, and the stars will be falling from heaven, and the Powers in the heavens will be shaken.”

-[Note: This verse is a direct allusion to ApJohn & TriProt.
+[Note: These Verses are a direct allusion to ApJohn & TriProt.
 The Powers that exist in the aeon are worldly, yet unworldly thanks be to God.
 May their time be limited.]

 13:28-31 The Lesson of the Fig Tree — “From the fig tree learn its lesson: as soon as its branch becomes tender and puts forth its leaves, you know the summer is near.
 So also, when you see these things taking place, you will know that he is near, at the very gates.
 Truly I tell you, this generation will not pass away until all these things have taken place.
 Heaven and earth will pass away, but my words will not pass away.”